TOS 1.20: The Alternative Factoror

 The Real McCoy: By now, “I’m just a country doctor,” has become a catch-all excuse for anything he doesn’t know.

-Phenomena: A parallel universe exists, a “minus universe” composed of antimatter, has come into contact with our own, creating a rift in space-time.
+Phenomena: A parallel universe exists, a “minus universe” composed of antimatter, and has come into contact with our own, creating a rift in space-time.
 When the two universes interact, they threaten to annihilate, and cause a “winking out” that causes everything to briefly cease to exist.
 This apparently stretches throughout “every quadrant of the Galaxy, and far beyond.”
 If they come into contact fully, the two universes will permanently annihilate.

 Beardy-Weirdy: Lazarus is a peculiar man who has appeared on the planet and is the source of the conflict between universes.
 There are, in fact, two of him, one from the matter universe and one from the anti-universe.
 Unfortunately, the one from our universe is nuts.
 He and the anti-Lazarus battled, thrown into a “negative magnetic corridor,” a link between the two universes.
 Anti-Lazarus sacrificed them both, trapping them in the corridor, to prevent their battles from threatening the fabric of reality.